Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

         * pluginName: the Name of the SpiraApp - used to help with SpiraApp debugging
         * key: string of the storage item's key
         * success: success callback function
-        * failure: failure callback function
+        * failure: failure callback function (failure is not necessarily called if the item(s) were not deleted, but instead when a more serious error has occured)

     ??? note "storageDeleteUser(pluginGuid: string, pluginName: string, key: string, successFunction, failureFunction)" Deletes a user storage item.
 Matched by the key, and the currently logged in user.
 This is destructive operation that cannot be reverted.